 Found in the center of the Turks and Caicos, the large (compared to the other islands in the country) North Caicos and Middle Caicos offer many of the most interesting natural features in the country.
 Our two garden islands offer what is a rarity in the Caribbean—islands that remain largely undeveloped and still reflect the old tropical way of life.

-Several businesses on Providenciales offer organized tours and day trips to North Caicos and Middle Caicos, which begins with a ferry ride from the island of Provo.
-There is of course bit of variance on what is offered with each package.
-Along with simple land tours (by car or van), cycling trips and kayak or stand up paddleboard excursions in the remote and beautiful wetlands are also popular.
+Several businesses on Providenciales offer organized tours and day trips to North Caicos and Middle Caicos, which begin with a ferry ride from the island of Provo.
+There is of course a bit of variance in what is offered with each package.
+Along with simple land tours (by car or van), cycling trips and kayak or stand-up paddleboard excursions in the remote and beautiful wetlands are also popular.

-North Caicos is a 30-40 minute boat ride from Providenciales, and it can take just as long to drive from North Caicos to Middle Caicos (a causeway road connects the two islands), so organized tours and trip tend to be full day events.
+North Caicos is a 25-35 minute boat ride from Providenciales, and it can take just as long to drive from North Caicos to Middle Caicos (a causeway road connects the two islands), so organized tours and trips tend to be full-day events.